 The difference between a number 1 pencil and a number 2 pencil is the graphite-to-clay ratio in the core.
 A No. 1 (B grade) core uses roughly 65% graphite to 35% clay by weight, producing a softer, darker mark that wears down faster.
 A No. 2 (HB grade) core uses approximately 60% graphite to 40% clay — the extra clay gives it the hardness to hold a point through a three-hour standardized test while still depositing enough graphite for machine-readable marks.

-In manufacturing terms, these are not different products — they are the same production line with a different core extrusion recipe.
+In OEM pencil manufacturing terms, these are not different products — they are the same production line with a different core extrusion recipe.
 A factory that can produce HB pencils can produce No. 1, No. 2, No. 3, and No. 4 — the changeover is a core formulation adjustment, not a retooling.
 Most Qingyuan factories keep separate extrusion dies for each grade to avoid cross-contamination between graphite-clay ratios.

 Why the Confusion Costs Real Orders